 We believe that the solutions to the problems we are highlighting are well within reach.
 We propose, as an industry, we look back at what has long been called “wrap-around-services,” and Recovery Oriented Systems of Care (ROSC) and begin to work together to make sure the patients we treat are getting all their needs met.
 As a collective, we should focus more energy on creating community relationships that form a large system of supports and services that are accessible to a wide swath of individuals.
 We should provide services that fall within our areas of expertise, and we should coordinate with other professionals in our communities that offer solutions that are beyond the scope of our own care.

-At Encore Recovery Solutions, one of our mantras is “we cannot possibly solve or address every single problem facing our patients and families, but we believe strongly that our community can.”
+At Encore Outpatient Services, one of our mantras is “we cannot possibly solve or address every single problem facing our patients and families, but we believe strongly that our community can.”
 Even though our in-house services and evidence based addiction treatment models are dynamic and highly customizable, we recognize that developing Recovery Oriented Systems of Care within our community will improve outcomes for our patients.
 Additionally, they will exponentially increase our ability to remain evidence-based.
 We implore other providers to consider a similar approach to care, and look forward to seeing more and more individuals successfully recover from substance use disorder.